Saxo-Market-Call_Platform_1920x1280_Test 5

 Saxo Market Call

 Summary: Today we look at many AI names and the broader market posting a strong day, if one that finished off the highs - while Tesla shareholders got a very bad, no good bearish candlestick.
-Importantly, we cover the big markdown in private equity stocks, possibly linked to the First Brands bankruptcy, as well as whether this is this is a one-off or the beginning of a wider contagion.
+Importantly, we cover the big markdown in private equity stocks, possibly linked to the First Brands bankruptcy, as well as whether this is a one-off or the beginning of a wider contagion.
 Geopolitics, macro and FX, more links and much more also on today's pod, which is hosted by Saxo Global Head of Macro Strategy John J. Hardy.

 Listen to the full episode now or follow the Saxo Market Call on your favorite podcast app.